Thermodynamic limit and $L^\infty$-convergence rate for the cubic-quintic Schr\"{o}dinger model: Introduction and main results

 \section{Introduction and main results}

 In this paper, we consider the cubic-quintic Schr\"odinger equation

-where $\mathcal{D} \subset \mathbb{R}^{d}$ ($d=1,2,3$) denotes a bounded domain.
+where $\mathcal{D} \subset \mathbb{R}^{d}$ ($d=1,2,3$) denotes a domain.
 The cubic term (also known as Kerr nonlinearity \cite{PREdesvataikov}) with a negative coefficient (the focusing case) is a very natural case in physics.
 In particular, the incorporation of the defocusing quintic term is motivated by the stabilization of two-dimensional or three-dimensional vortex solitons \cite{PDmalomed}.
-This kind of model can be used to describe nonlinear optics, the mean-field theory of superconductivity, the motion of Bose-Einstein condensates and Langmuir waves in plasma physics, see \cite{PREdesvataikov,PREchen,PREmih,JMCSbuslaev} and the references therein.
+This kind of model can be used to describe nonlinear optics, mean-field theory of superconductivity, the motion of Bose-Einstein condensates and Langmuir waves in plasma physics, see \cite{PREdesvataikov,PREchen,PREmih,JMCSbuslaev} and the references therein.

-Equation \eqref{1} has attracted a great deal of mathematical attention, one can see \cite{Nguyen-Ricaud24,Nguyen-Ricaud25,RMPar,ARMAkillip,IMMartel,Qwang,lw-24,Soave-jde,Soave-jfa} and the references therein.
-In two and three dimension, an effect of the quintic term is to prevent finite time blow-up which may occur in the purely cubic case (cf. \cite{ANYcazen}).
-Indeed, from the conservation of the energy and the mass, and H\"older’s inequality,
+Equation \eqref{1} has attracted a great deal of attention, one can see \cite{Nguyen-Ricaud24,Nguyen-Ricaud25,RMPar,ARMAkillip,IMMartel,Qwang,lw-24,Soave-jde,Soave-jfa} and the references therein.
+In two and three dimensional, an effect of the quintic term is to prevent finite time blow-up which may occur in the purely cubic case (cf. \cite{ANYcazen}).
+Indeed, from the conservation of the energy and the mass, combining H\"older’s inequality,

 one can see that the cubic focusing part cannot be an obstruction to global well-posedness, at least in $H^1_0(\mathcal{D})$.
 Killip and his collaborators\cite{ARMAkillip,Killip-18} studied the solitons and scattering, and the initial-value problem with non-vanishing boundary conditions for equation \eqref{1} in $\mathbb{R}^3$, respectively.
 Recently, Nguyen and Ricaud \cite{Nguyen-Ricaud24,Nguyen-Ricaud25} derived rigorously the cubic-quintic nonlinear Schr\"odinger semiclassical theory as the mean-field limit of the model and they investigated the behavior of the system in a double-limit.
-Martel \cite{IMMartel} studied the asymptotic stability of small standing solitary waves of equation \eqref{1} with a defocusing quintic nonlinearity in $\mathbb{R}^1$, similar conclusions are presented in \cite{PMPMartel,CazenaveCMP,Ohta,CPAMwein} and the references therein.
+Martel \cite{IMMartel} studied the asymptotic stability of small standing solitary waves of equation \eqref{1} with a defocusing quintic nonlinearity in $\mathbb{R}$, similar conclusions are presented in \cite{PMPMartel,CazenaveCMP,Ohta,CPAMwein} and the references therein.
 The uniqueness and non-degeneracy of the positive solution for time-independent equation \eqref{1} was shown in \cite{RMPar,Lewin-20}.
 Soave \cite{Soave-jde,Soave-jfa} studied the normalized ground states for the nonlinear Schr\"odinger equation with combined nonlinearities (including cubic-quintic nonlinearity).

 A standing wave solution of \eqref{1} is of the form $\Psi(t,x)=e^{-i\mu t}\varPhi(x)$, where $\mu\in\mathbb{R}$ and $\varPhi(x)\in H^1_0(\mathcal{D})$ is a time-independent function.
 Then, $\varPhi(x)$ satisfies the following equation